twilio/workshop/docs/dynamic_apps.rst

 This line is the first part of our application.
 We use the `webapp2
-<http://webapp-improved.appspot.com/>`_ module to create our web application
+<http://webapp-improved.appspot.com/>`_ Python module to create our web application,
 so we must do an import before we can use it in our code.

 .. literalinclude:: ../main.py